MelanieLinares/portfolio-new/site/content/post/stayonline-us.md

 <div class="first">

 ## Creating a plan to decrease mobile bounce-rate
 Stay Online is a power cord manufacturer and distributer, known for having the largest U.S. in-stock inventory of power cords and adapters.
-The legacy e-commerce website, built in 1997, had not updated its user experience.
-Mobile users were not considered in marketing and design decisions.
-This contributed to a large amount of site bounce-rate.
+The legacy e-commerce website, built in 1997, had not changed the layoutand design to fit changing technology and user experience best practices.
+Mobile users were not considered.
+This contributed to a large bounce-rate from mobile device users.
 There was a potential to capture these users by making the web experience accessible to them.
 Responsive design was not an easy sell to management.
 Data-driven design through analytics was needed to get the pitch approved.

 ### The starting rate:
 👎 ~85% mobile users leave